nik-hil/nik-hil.github.io/_posts/2019-06-29-Design_Anchor_Boxes_in_object_detection.md

         draw_text(ax, [bb[1]-bb[3]/2,bb[0]-bb[2]/2], str(i), color=color_list[i%num_color])
 ```

 Anchors going out of boundary are discarded.
-These anchors box are going out of the frame are generally discarded in object detection.
+These anchors boxes are going out of the frame are generally discarded in object detection.
 But check again.

 ```Python